-THE TEMPLE: A Paul Mitchell Partner School is nationally accredited by National Accrediting Commissions of Career Arts & Sciences, Inc. (NACCAS).
-The National Accrediting Commission of Career Arts and Sciences (NACCAS) is recognized by the United States Department of Education as a national accrediting agency for postsecondary school and departments of cosmetology arts and sciences, and massage therapy.
+THE TEMPLE Annapolis: A Paul Mitchell Partner School is nationally accredited by National Accrediting Commissions of Career Arts & Sciences, Inc. The National Accrediting Commission of Career Arts and Sciences is recognized by the United States Department of Education as a national accrediting agency for postsecondary school and departments of cosmetology arts and sciences, and massage therapy, including those offered by Distance Education.